mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 - solo-developer-year-3/og-cover.jpg
 date: '2021-02-01'
 ---
 Today is the third anniversary of [quitting my job at Google](/why-i-quit-google/) to build my own software business.
-I posted updates at the end of my [first](/solo-developer-year-1/) and [second](/solo-developer-year-2/) years, so it's time for another update.
+I posted updates at the end of my [first](/solo-developer-year-1/) and [second](/solo-developer-year-2/) years, so it's time to share my progress.

 ## The year things clicked into place

 In my first two years working for myself, I earned less than $10k total.
 [My goal](/solo-developer-year-2/#goals-for-year-three) for the third year was to earn $20k in revenue.

-For the first six months, it looked like I'd fall short.
+Halfway through the year, it looked like I'd fall short.
 My businesses collectively generated about $300/month, and none of my new ideas were working.

 Miraculously, one new product in May turned everything around.
 By the end of the year, I earned $63k in revenue, far exceeding my goal.